Lord proprietor: Carolina

 The Lords Proprietors were anxious to secure Carolina against Spanish attacks from San Agustín in Florida, and to do so, they needed to attract more colonists.
-The Lords Proprietors offered English settlers inducements consisting of religious toleration, political representation in an assembly that had power over public taxes, exemption from quitrents and large grants of land.
-The Lords allowed settlers of any religion, except atheists.
-The Lords also had a generous headright system whereby they granted one hundred and fifty acres of land to each member of a family.
+The Lords Proprietors offered English settlers inducements consisting of religious toleration, political representation in an assembly that had power over public taxes, exemption from quitrents, and large grants of land.
+The Lords allowed settlers of any religion except atheists.
+The Lords also had a generous headright system whereby they granted 150 acres of land to each member of a family.
 An indentured male servant who served his term received his freedom dues from his master and a grant of one hundred acres from the Lords Proprietors.
-In order to attract planters with capital to invest, the Lords Proprietors also gave the owner and master the one hundred and fifty acre headright for every slave imported to the Colony.
+To attract planters with capital to invest, the Lords Proprietors also gave the owner and master the 150-acre headright for every slave imported to the Colony.
 These incentives drew 6,600 colonists to the colony by 1700 compared with only 1,500 in the Spanish colony of Florida.
 Carolina attracted English settlers, French Protestants (Huguenots) and other colonists from Barbados and the West Indies.

-The first government in Carolina began in Albemarle County in 1664 when William Sayle was appointed as the governor.
+The first government in Carolina began in Albemarle County in 1664, when William Sayle was appointed as the governor.
 Proprietary authority was weaker near the Virginia border.
 The Lords Proprietors established a North Carolina with its own assembly and deputy governor.
 In 1712, the division of Carolina into North and South was completed with the elevation of the deputy governor to governor of North Carolina.

-The Lords Proprietors failed to protect the settlers when enemies attacked or threatened the Colony.
+The Lords Proprietors failed to protect the settlers when enemies attacked or threatened the colony.
 For example, during Queen Anne's War (1702–1713), the colonists drove French and Spanish forces away from Charlestown.
 Again, between 1715 and 1718, the colonists defended themselves against attacks by the Yamasee Indians and pirates.
 During these times of conflict, the colonists received little or no help from the proprietors.
 The elite group of settlers in Carolina, former West Indians known as the Goose Creek Men, grew increasingly frustrated with the Lords Proprietors because they meddled in politics but failed to defend the colony against Spanish and Native American attacks.

-In 1719, the South Carolina assembly sent a petition to England requesting that the proprietors be replaced with Crown administration.
-King George I appointed royal governors for North and South Carolina, converting the colony's status to that of a royal colony (England ruled the colony but allowed the people self-government).
-In 1729, the Crown bought out seven of the eight of the Lords Proprietors for £22,500, approximately the amount they had spent on the colony.
+In 1719, the South Carolina assembly sent a petition to England and requested the proprietors to be replaced with Crown administration.
+King George I appointed royal governors for North and South Carolina and converted the colony's status to that of a royal colony (Britain ruled the colony but allowed the people self-government).
+In 1729, the Crown bought out seven of the eight of the Lords Proprietors for £22,500, approximately the amount that they had spent on the colony.
 The eighth proprietor, John Carteret, Lord Granville, refused to sell and retained title to the lands and quitrents in the northern third of North Carolina.

-At the time the Crown purchased the proprietors' interests in 1729 the successors of the eight proprietors proved to be:
+When the Crown purchased the proprietors' interests in 1729 the successors of the eight proprietors proved to be: